 The user interface is not as user friendly as it could be.
 It is easy to mess up your configuration.
 If you already did, or need to change the configuration, scroll down to the section on how to factory-reset these units, and then continue from here.

-The following procedure was tested on seven new units purchased in December 2017, sharing the same wireless band (because connection bandwidth was not an issue).
+I tested the following procedure on seven new units purchased in December 2017, sharing the same wireless band (because connection bandwidth was not an issue).

 Setup as wireless bridge